 In addition to serving as a shallow well pump, some models also can function as a booster pump for homes with deep wells or on city water with low water pressure.
 These pumps attach to the home’s plumbing, helping to improve water pressure from a municipal water connection.
-They also can boost the output of a deep well pump that may be struggling to move water from 100 plus feet below the ground to the home’s plumbing.
-Shallow well pumps also can supplement other water needs, supplying water pressure for a home’s irrigation system or swimming pool cleaning system.
+They also can boost the output of a deep well pump that may be struggling to move water from 100-plus feet below the ground to the home’s plumbing.
+Shallowwell pumps can supplement other water needs, for instance, supplying water pressure for a home’s irrigation system or swimming pool cleaning system.

 Horsepower and Gallons Per Minute

-Horsepower directly relates to the number of gallons per minute (GPM) a pump can move.
+Horsepower directly relates to the GPM a pump can move.
 Pumps come in ½-, ¾-, and 1-horsepower models.
 Most ½-horsepower pumps can move about 7 to 9 gallons of water per hour, making them suitable for most homes.